 This treatment is the cornerstone of my practice and has helped many people with chronic pain in the low back, shoulders, hips, legs, and feet.
 Trigger Point therapy can also relieve headaches and migraines.
-So many symptoms of pain can be addressed with trigger point therapy and myofacial release.
+So many symptoms of pain can be addressed with trigger point therapy and myofascial release.
 Manual therapy options should always be considered before more invasive techniques are used to alleviate acute or chronic pain.

 Through the application of gentle to firm pressure in very specific areas, myofascial release and trigger point therapy can greatly increase range of motion, while decreasing tension and pain.
 The slow release of fascia is associated with lasting and dramatic change in the skeletal structure, as in Structural Integration, as well as unwinding of bound soft tissue in local and long tracts of muscle tissue.
 Together with trigger point therapy, myofascial release can help alleviate chronic tension associated with conditions such as shoulder pain, hip pain, and tight leg muscles.